What does healing look like to you? What is a change you would like to see in the world? Share your answers via artwork and messages.

 Everyone is welcome to participate!

-The Interactive Healing Arts Project (HAP) is a collaborative initiative that explores local and global art as a medium for healing, in the community and in the classroom.
-While the artwork and reflections are shared online to ensure widespread accessibility, HAP was also imagined as a treasure hunt for 'healing' artworks that would be displayed in the windows of participating businesses in Davis' downtown district, and in any participating neighborhood.
+The Interactive Healing Arts Project (HAP) is a collaborative initiative that explores local and global art as a medium for healing in community.
+While the artwork and reflections are shared online to ensure widespread accessibility, HAP was also imagined as a treasure hunt for 'healing' artworks that would be displayed in the windows of participating businesses in downtown districts, and in any participating neighborhoods.